aqib1/IdealoTask/README.md

 # IdealoTask
 These are the details regarding tasks.
 I pick the task 3 which is the following below.
+The made project completely dockerize with a public image available on docker hub please use the command docker pull aqibbutt3078/toyrobot:image to pull the image, if you like to run it from docker shell.
 # Task 3

 Code problem details: